Drugs that interact with duloxetine

 • Monitor for symptoms such as agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, or twitching, as these may indicate serotonin syndrome.

-See also Duloxetine acetylcholine
+See also Duloxetine nursing drug card

 2. NSAIDs and Aspirin: